chicio/chicio.github.io/_drafts/2020-06-08-expose-uikit-to-swiftui.md

 #### Implementation

-In this example we will create a simple app that will let the user select a document using and instance of the UIKit based controller `UIDocumentPickerViewController` and we will print the name of file selected using a UIKit `UILabel`. ...
+In this example we will create a simple app that will let the user select a document using and instance of the UIKit based controller `UIDocumentPickerViewController` and we will print the name of the file selected using a customized UIKit `UILabel`.
+Let's start from the custom UIKit `UILabel` view.
+To use our custom `UILabel` in SwiftUI we need to wrap it in a struct that implements the first protocol we saw above: `UIViewRepresentable`.
+This protocol contains two methods:

+- `makeUIView(context: Self.Context) -> Self.UIViewType`, a method where you create the UIKit to be used in SwiftUI
+- `updateUIView(_ uiView: Self.UIViewType, context: Self.Context)` a method called when the view must be redrawn due to external changes (e.g. a State update)

+The `Self.UIViewType` type is an [associated type](https://www.hackingwithswift.com/articles/74/understanding-protocol-associated-types-and-their-constraints "swift protocol associated type") of the protocol and he must match the type of the UIKit view wrapped.
+So for our example we can implement a `DocumentNameLabel` struct that implements the `UIViewRepresentable` protocol.
+In the `makeUIView` method we create an instance of the customized UILabel that we want to expose.
+In the `updateUIView` we will update the text shown by the label with the value contained in a `@Binding` var updated from the container view (do you remember [what is a @Binding var](https://www.hackingwithswift.com/quick-start/swiftui/what-is-the-binding-property-wrapper "binding swiftui"), right?).

 ```swift
 struct DocumentNameLabel: UIViewRepresentable {